Mattiask57/Project-1/README.md

 -   #### Navigation

-        - At the top of the page in the header which navigates to different sections and pages of the website.
+        - At the top of the page in the header which navigates to different sections of the website.

 -   #### The Header

-        - The header shows the contains the name of the establishment and the navigation bar.
+        - The header contains the name of the association and the navigation bar.

--   #### About Us Section
+-   #### Football Association Section

-        - The About us section contains details about the establishment and what it has to offer.
+        - The About us section contains details about the association.

 -   #### Contact Section